petersgiles/silver-octo-architecture/content/docs/01_System/01_Briefing/01_Index.md

 ## Briefs, Commitments and Electorates are containers

-They can hold multiple documents, links, converations and other supporting information that constitutes a complete rendering of information exchange.
+They can hold multiple documents, links, conversations and other supporting information that constitutes a complete rendering of information exchange.

 ![Data structure](https://g.gravizo.com/svg?
 @startuml;